Jiteshgarg/Sampling/README.md

 # Sampling
+Assignment on Sampling for UCS654

+## Description
+This assignment has a dataset regarding credit cards.
+It is a binary classification problem.
+The dataset is imbalanced and hence it is balanced by using random over sampling technique.
+After balancing the dataset, different sampling techniques are used and 5 different models have been applied to get the accuracy on testing set.

 This file gives accuracy score for different sampling techniques(on inbalanced data) trained on different models as given below
 <ul>
     <li>